downlinko/downlinko.github.io/_posts/development/2018-08-07-windows-10-bit-version-check.md

 What this means is that **when you install software on your system**:

 * Always download 32-bit software when you have a 32-bit Windows
-* If available download 64-bit software when you have a 64-bit Windows.
+* If available, download 64-bit software when you have a 64-bit Windows.
 Otherwise, use the 32-bit version.

-## Step #2: What Version of Windows Do I Have?
+## Step #2: What Bit Version of Windows Do I Have?

 Click on the Search button.
-Then type "<kbd>about</kbd>" in the search box and press `ENTER`.
+Then type "<kbd>about</kbd>" in the search box.

-Click on the `About your PC`.
+Click on the `About your PC` shortcut.

+The `System` window will open.

 <img src="{{ site.url }}/assets/images/posts/other/windows-10-about-command.png" alt="windows 10 about command">